mohammedhamdhan/tp/docs/UserGuide.md

 #### Edit an expense: `edit`

 Edit an existing expense.
 Follows the same constraints and parameter-filling procedure as the `add` command.
+'X' can be used to keep existing values.

 - **Format:** `edit/<expense ID>/<new title>/<new category>/<new date>/<new amount>`